NickJaensson/eztfem.py/matlab-python-rosetta-stone.md

 # Matlab-Python Rosetta Stone
 ## General
-- Matlab is expensive, Python is open source
-- Matab is and IDE with debugger, language, tooplboxes etc..
-Python refers to the language. with different interpreters/compilers (altough most use the default interpreter CPython)
+- *Matlab is a software product* from the company Mathworks, which includes an integrated development enverinment (IDE), the Matlab language, toolboxes etc.
+- *Python is an open-source language*, which can be run using several interpreters or compilers (default is the CPython interpreter).
+Different IDEs are available to use with Python.
-- Matlab uses % for comments, Python uses # for comments
+- The Matlab language uses % for comments, whereas Python uses # for comments.
-- Matlab uses straight paranthesis
-- Python designed to be OO, whereas OO was added later in Matlab
+- In Matlab, a line that does not end with a semicolon (;), will generally write something to the command-line.
+In Python this is not the case.
+- Indentation in Matlab is optional for readibility, and the keyword ```end``` is used the control flow.
+In Python, indentation is not optional as it plays a crucial role in control flow.
+- line continutation
+- something on parentheses? () vs [] vs {}
 - row-major (Python) vs column major (Matlab)
-- surpresing output with ;
-- line continutation
-- indentation

 ## Working with variables
 ### Data-types